-From Berlin it is announced that an important and somewhat successful ex tion of meat from the Russian steppes, I knew he was waitin'.
-But we got through at last, an' into these very pine woods beginnin' at Crow Wing.
-I perish after the hides have been semiffed 'em, an' knew life was in 'em if
+From Berlin it is announced that an important and somewhat successful ex periment has been tried for the importation of meat from the Russian steppes, where enormous herds of cattle abound, through at last, an' into these very pine woods beginnin' at Crow Wing.
+I snifted 'em, an' knew life was in 'em if cured.